locoframework/loco-js-model/README.md

 }
 ```

-To fetch all resources you don't have to specify total number of records in this case, because API does it already.
+To fetch all resources, you don't have to specify a total number of records in this case, because API does it already.

 ```javascript
 Coupon.get("all", {resource: "admin", planId: 6}).then(res => {